dz0ny/vaultier/docs/api/rest/data/detail.rst

   :status 200: OK
   :status 401: Unauthorized
   :status 403: Forbidden
-  :status 404: Document not found
+  :status 404: Node not found

 Upload Data
 -----------
-Updates data for file document
+Updates data for file nodes

 .. note::
-    Can be used only for documents with type="file"
+    Can be used only for nodes with type="file"

-.. http:put:: /documents/(int:pk)/data/
+.. http:put:: /nodes/(int:pk)/data/

   **Example Request**